andy-ch3n/andy-ch3n/README.md

 - 👋 Hi, I’m @andy-ch3n
 - 👀 I’m interested in Frontend and Fullstack engineering, as well as Data Analyzation.
+My hobbies include learning about Web3 and DeFi.
-- 👀 I have experience with React.js/Node/Express/Axios/PostgreSQL/MongoDB/Material-UI/Web3
+- 👀 I have experience with React.js/Node/Express/Axios/PostgreSQL/MongoDB/Material-UI
 - 📫 How to reach me - adch3n@gmail.com

 <!---